greenthegarden/RedbearDuoMqttMoisturePublisher/README.md

 # MQTT Moisture Publisher

-Project to use a Redbear Duo microprossing board to gather and publish soil moisture, temperature and humidity via MQTT.
-The structure of the topics are compatible with Home Assistant MQTT Discovery.
+Project to use a [Redbear Duo](https://github.com/redbear/Duo) microprocessing board to gather and publish soil moisture, temperature and humidity via MQTT.
+The structure of the topics are compatible with [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).

 ## Hardware

 ### Redbear Duo

 The [Redbear Duo](https://github.com/redbear/Duo) was acquired via a [Kickstarter campaign](https://www.kickstarter.com/projects/redbearinc/redbear-duo-a-small-and-powerful-wi-fi-ble-iot-boa).
 The board is compatible with Particle boards.
+Information about using MQTT with Particle Boards is provided at https://www.digikey.jp/ja/maker/projects/how-to-build-a-photon-mqtt-logger/876ce49a8f914f0799a0f8b94519acc1.

 LED Status Indicators